Storm of September 1826

 On 6-7 September 1826, a storm developed with wind direction that veered round to northerly - this is a direction that gives a big fetch and so big waves off Liverpool, and also causes the sandbanks littering the approaches to Liverpool (and to Chester) to be a "lee shore" - so vessels will be blown onto them.

 There were fatalities on land from chimneys, walls and trees blown down.
 The biggest loss of life at sea was to those aboard two Ulverston vessels: Town (all 10 passengers and 5 crew) and Royal Oak (all 3 (or 4) passengers and 4 crew).
 Five (out of seven) of those aboard the Klein Paul were lost.
-The Helen foundered offshore with the loss of all 10 aboard and the master of the Francis was killed in a collision.
+The Helen foundered offshore with the loss of all 10 aboard and the master of the Frances was killed in a collision.
 Most vessels that ran aground were able to be refloated and put back in service.

 Ulverston traders: Town, Royal Oak